FAQ: Clinical Trial Results

 - Search for the name of the study's principal investigator or collaborators: (disease AND last name [ir]).

 - MEDLINE/PubMed has journal article citations and abstracts.
 Some links to free full-text articles are available.
-Speak to a local librarian about obtaining full-text articles via interlibrary loan services if you see no links.
+Speak to a local librarian about getting full-text articles through interlibrary loan services if you see no links.

 - NIH may write about a trial’s results as NIH News, a Clinical Alert, or an Advisory.

 For more information about clinical trials and results, see the following resources: